“I am the way, the truth, and the life. No one comes to the Father except through me.” —John 14:6

 “I am a voice of one crying out in the wilderness: Make straight the way of the Lord – just as Isaiah the prophet said.” — John 1:23

-The religious leaders didn’t know what “the way of the Lord” meant.
-They thought that if they did certain things and followed certain rules, then it was the right way to know God.
+The religious leaders didn’t understand what “the way of the Lord” meant.
+They thought if they followed certain rules, then it was the right way to know God.
 They didn’t understand that there was a greater way—a way that would lead to real truth and real life.
-What’s that way—it’s Jesus’ way.

 When I say, Who is the real truth, you shout, Jesus!
 Who is the real truth?
 Jesus!